taielab/awesome-hacking-lists/README.md

 - [testing_wave](https://github.com/guimaizi/testing_wave) -
 - [ssl_pinning_remover](https://github.com/HexNio/ssl_pinning_remover) - An Android SSL Pinning Remover tool for Security research and Bug Bounty
 - [joystick](https://github.com/mitre-attack/joystick) - Joystick is a tool that gives you the ability to transform the ATT&CK Evaluations data into concise views that brings forward the nuances in the results.
-- [macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) - Tools to set up a quick macOS VM in QEMU, accelerated by KVM.
 - [RedisWriteFile](https://github.com/r35tart/RedisWriteFile) - 通过 Redis 主从写出无损文件
 - [Insecure-Firebase-Exploit](https://github.com/MuhammadKhizerJaved/Insecure-Firebase-Exploit) - A simple Python Exploit to Write Data to Insecure/vulnerable firebase databases!
 Commonly found inside Mobile Apps.
 If the owner of the app have set the security rules as true for both "read" & "write" an attacker can probably dump database and write his own data to firebase db.
 - [Static_Analysis.py](https://github.com/devcoinfet/Static_Analysis.py) - My stab at some basic static analysis needs allot of work but works on things like yahoo.com etc may need better  requests handling to dodge waf's